gadzorgenu/Starlwarts-Admin-portal/README.md

 ### Routes

-All routes to the endpoints are registered here.Reference is made to the various controllers for the registration of the various endpoints
+All routes to the endpoints are registered here.
+Reference is made to the various controllers for the registration of the various endpoints

 ## server.js